10 Best Software Development Methodologies

 Cons:

-Feature Driven Development works best for larger teams working on complex projects.
+Larger team, working on complex projects.
 It offers the best of an iterative framework but with a more structured approach.
 Ideally, you’ll want to have a competent lead developer taking charge of FDD.

-9. Rational Unified Process (RUP) Methodology
+9. Rational Unified Process (RUP) methodology

 The Rational Unified Process (RUP) is a software development methodology designed to adapt to the complexities and varied requirements of any software project.